5 Statistical Tests

 • Spread/variability (via the IQR and whiskers),

-• Skewness (by checking if the box is symmetric or lopsided),
+• Skewness (by checking if the box is symmetric or lopsided, or one whisker is much longer than the other),

 • And even kurtosis, if there are more outliers than expected, it may suggest heavier tails.